 Online MS in Early Childhood Education

-The University of North Dakota's online Master of Science (MS) in Early Childhood Education prepares professional teachers and leaders to address the educational needs of young children, ages 3 to 8, in a variety of settings:
+The University of North Dakota's online Master of Science (MS) in Early Childhood Education is a non-licensing degree that prepares professional teachers and leaders to address the educational needs of young children, ages 0 to 8, in a variety of settings:

 - public and private schools (PreK-Grade 3)

 - Head Start programs